linux-kdevops/kdevops-history/docs/xfs-bugs.md

 Matthew acknowledged that this is a terribly rare issue, and suggested and [suggested a patch to try](https://lore.kernel.org/all/ZXQAgFl8WGr2pK7R@casper.infradead.org/T/#u) to see if it fixes the issue.

+This is confirmed to be fixed by commit fc346d0a70a1 ("mm: migrate high-order folios in swap cache correctly") merged as of v6.7-rc8.

 #### 2) [korg#218227](https://bugzilla.kernel.org/show_bug.cgi?id=218227) - fsstress + compaction